kevr/trackbranch/README.md

 ### Getting Started

+See `trackbranch --help` for details on command line arguments and program usage.

+### Usage

 Create a branch profile `my-profile` consisting of `branch1` and `branch2`:

     # Add branch1 and branch2 to my-profile.